 Although average is a commonly-used and well understood statistic, median is also a common descriptor used to express a “middle” value in a set of data.
 This “middle” value is also known as the central tendency.
 Median is determined by ranking the data from largest to smallest, and then identifying the middle so that there are an equal number of data values larger and smaller than it is.
 While the average and median can be the same or nearly the same, they are different if more of the data values are clustered toward one end of their range and/or if there are a few extreme values.
 In statistical terminology, this is called skewness.
 In this case, the average can be significantly influenced by the few values, making it not very representative of the majority of the values in the data set.
 Under these circumstances, median gives a better representation of central tendency than average.

 In the approach proposed here, the median, or 50th percentile, is generated, as well as the 5th, 10th, 25th, 75th, 90th, and 95th percentiles.
-The reports can also be edited to return the min, max, and any other percentile value that is desired.
+Percentiles are a convenient way express central tendency or ranges of a sample without any assumptions of distribution shape, and have a simple interpretation: “the 5th percentile describes the value in a sample that splits the lower 5% from the upper 95%”.
+The 5th and 95th percentiles describe a range that bounds 90% of the observed data.

 New options for the analysis and display of environmental data are now available